LeeBingsu/2PBlast/README.md

-The Check button on the main screen is in development.
+Check button on the main screen is for mobile (btw haven't fixed bugs for that)

-Please turn the button off when playing for your smooth play.

 For player 1